We're proud to be the first and only truly holistic youth coaching organization.

 U of T Rotman Commerce

 The Queen's Leadership, Excellence, and Development Conference (QLEAD) is an incredible conference for high school students, hosted at Smith School of Business.
-In 2015, we were asked to run a workshop for 100+ delegates and we've been invited back every year since then.
-QLEAD is always a blast!
+In 2015, we were asked to run a workshop for 100+ delegates and we've been invited back to present for five years.
+QLEAD is always a blast.

 Queen’s Smith School of Business